sportsdunia logo

 Shunsuke Nakamura (Image credit:@Copa90/X)

-Shunsuke Nakamura played for the Japanese team from 2000 to 2010.
-He scored 24 goals in 98 appearances for his nation.
-He was linked with Spanish league giants Atletico Madrid and Bundesliga’s Borussia Dortmund.
+Shunsuke Nakamura played for the Japanese national team for nearly a decade from 2000 to 2010.
+He scored 24 goals in 98 appearances for the Blue Samurai.
+He was linked with Spanish league giants Atletico Madrid and Bundesliga club Borussia Dortmund.
 However, the attacking midfielder joined Celtic.
-Nakamura helped the Celtic defeat Manchester United in the 2006-07 Champions League.
+Notably, Nakamura helped the Celtic defeat Manchester United in the 2006-07 UEFA Champions League.

 The ex-Yokohama midfielder had 762 games at club level and scored 131 goals.
 Nakamura also represented his nation at the FIFA World Cup in 2006 and 2010.
 He played a crucial role in Japan’s AFC Asian Cup championship runs in 2000 and 2004.
-He won multiple domestic and league titles with the Celtics.
-Nakamura was also nominated for the Ballon d’Or in 2007, which earned him a spot in the list of best Japanese football players.
+Nakamura won multiple domestic and league titles with the Celtics.
+The attacking midfielder was also nominated for the Ballon d’Or award in 2007, which earned him a spot in the list of best Japanese football players.

 AppsGoalsAssistsNotable ClubsTitles